 Returns must be prepared in a manner that will permit their routine handling and processing.
-Interest will not be paid on an overpayment of taxes until the return is in a processible form.
+Interest will not be paid on an overpayment of taxes until the return is in a processible form (this includes the required signature).

 Use of reproduced and computerized forms